surfstudio/flutter-surf-logger/README.md

 ## Issues

-For issues, file directly in the Issues section.
+To report your issues, file directly in the [Issues](https://github.com/surfstudio/flutter-surf-logger/issues) section.

 ## Contribute

-If you would like to contribute to the package (e.g. by improving the documentation, solving a bug or adding a cool new feature), please review our [contribution guide](../../CONTRIBUTING.md) first and send us your pull request.
+If you would like to contribute to the package (e.g. by improving the documentation, fixing a bug or adding a cool new feature), please read our [contribution guide](./CONTRIBUTING.md) first and send us your pull request.

 Your PRs are always welcome.